middtown/angular/lectures/01-angular-basics/04-angular-components.md

 Besides the module file, which can be unique to the root component, the Angular 2 development team wants **all of our components to be a subset of this structure**.

+#### `app.component.css`

-We'll put all of the styles that pertain to our component in `app.component.css`.
-Sick of namespacing your styles to avoid collisions?
+- We'll put all of the styles that pertain to our component in here
+- Sick of namespacing your styles to avoid collisions?
 Angular 2 has you covered — these styles **are scoped exclusively to its component.** (Right now, we only have the `App` component - but later, we'll have more!)

+#### `app.component.spec.ts`
-All of our unit tests for the component will live in `app.component.spec.ts`.
+All of our unit tests for the component will live in .
 We'll dive into testing a little later, but for now, just know that Angular 2 natively supports the Jasmine testing framework.

-With `app.component.html`, we have our Angular template:
+####  `app.component.html`
+We have our Angular template - what will be displayed on the screen to the user.

 ```html
   <h1>